KelvCodes/Animation-login-signup-page/README.md

 ## 🤝 Contributing

-Want to enhance this animated login-signi roject?
+Want to enhance this animated login-sign roject?
 We’d love your help! 💡
 1. Fork this repository.
 2. Create a new branch:
    ```bash